raul23/vocab-augmentor/README.md

 - **Audio Pronunciation**: Adds pronunciation sounds for new words using MeloTTS for supported languages, including English, French, Spanish, Chinese, Korean, and Japanese.
 - **CSV Export**: Updates and exports the vocabulary list to a CSV file for easy access and further study, including clickable links to audio files.

-## Text Generation

-- **Text Generation**: Use either `Gemini 1.0 Pro` or `llama 3-8b` to generate example sentences.
-  - `Gemini 1.0 Pro` is faster as it uses an API.

-## How It Works

-1. **Input**: Provide a list of known vocabulary words from language A with translations in language B.
-2. **Text Processing**: Input text in language A for processing.
-3. **Segmentation & Translation**: The script segments the text, translates each word using the chosen language model, and checks if the word is new.
-4. **Add Pronunciation**: For new words in supported languages, generate pronunciation sounds using the MeloTTS text-to-speech library and save the audio files in a designated directory (e.g., `audio/`).
-5. **Update Vocabulary List**: Adds new words to the vocabulary list along with their translation, pinyin (if applicable), POS, and clickable links to the pronunciation sound files.
-6. **Export**: The updated vocabulary list is saved to a CSV file, with clickable links to the audio files included.

 ## Installation ⭐

 Install the package `vocab_augmentor` with `pip`: